 There are few more distinctive properties in the Sauternes and Barsac appellations than Château Climens.
-The château certainly has a distinctive appearance, sitting atop a very low rise just to the south-west of Château Coutet and Château Doisy-Daëne, the single-story chartreuse-style villa flanked at either end by rectangular towers, each one topped by a slate pyramid for a roof.
-The current proprietor, Bérénice Lurton, presents her wines in a system as distinctive as the château; there are no primeur samples here, for instance.
-Not only does she not participate in the Union des Grands Crus tastings at this stage, but a visit to the property at this time will not yield a taste of a final or even a proposed blend, but rather a barrel-by-barrel tasting of potential components, more akin to what you might find when visiting Richard Leroy in the Loire rather than a big-name Bordeaux château.
+The château sits atop a very low rise just to the south-west of Château Coutet and Château Doisy-Daëne, the single-story chartreuse-style villa flanked at either end by rectangular towers, each one topped by a slate pyramid for a roof.
+Bérénice Lurton, for many years the proprietor here, presents her wines in a system as individual as the château; there are, for example, no primeur samples here.
+Not only does she not participate in Union des Grands Crus de Bordeaux tastings, but a visit to the property during the primeurs will not yield a taste of a final or even a proposed blend, but rather a barrel-by-barrel tasting of potential components, more akin to what you might find when visiting Richard Leroy in the Loire Valley rather than a big-name Bordeaux château.

-And as for the wine itself, no-one can deny that this has a distinctive character, with its fresh Barsac acidity and great depth of botrytised-fruit.
-In my opinion this is one of the two big names in Barsac (although there are a good number of delicious wines made in the commune), the most believable challenger to the supremacy of Château d’Yquem, and frequently one of the very best wines in any the vintage.
+And as for the wine itself, no-one can deny that this too has a distinctive character, with its fresh Barsac acidity and great depth of botrytised fruit.
+In my opinion this is one of the two big names in Barsac (although there are a good number of delicious wines made in the commune), the most believable challenger to the supremacy of Château d’Yquem, and – provided the weather gods have been kind, and given Bérénice a crop to harvest – frequently one of the best wines of the vintage.